SCI Foundation is now Unlimit Health. Learn more about what the change means for our ongoing efforts to eliminate neglected tropical diseases

 Unlimit Health works to tackle parasitic infections, including schistosomiasis, a disease caused by parasitic flatworms called schistosomes.
 The schistosome parasite has a complicated life cycle that requires a snail intermediate host to enable it to develop into the life stage that infects people.

-An effective and widespread control method is mass drug administration (MDA) to populations at risk of infection.
+An effective and widespread control method is mass drug administration (MDA) to human populations at risk of infection.
 However, our long-term goal is to support country governments to reduce the number of people becoming infected in the first place and to break the transmission of schistosomiasis.

 To do this, we need to support the implementation of a truly sustainable strategy for the control and elimination of this disease, and there are further challenges to overcome, since hybrid species capable of infecting people have been found emerging from cattle.
 As the parasites themselves evolve into new forms, treatment strategies will need to adapt to include both the human and livestock population and this may be further complicated by global travel, as demonstrated by the recent outbreak in Corsica.